Historical Significance

 1. Succession of the Gwangju Student Independence Movement

+The Gwangju Student Independence Movement had a big effect not only on student movements, but on all anti-Japanese national movements.
+In February 1929, prior to the Gwangju Student Independence Movement, activists identified the current situation as a ‘period of ebb’, and were very careful in their activities.
 However, one year later in the spring of 1930, their perception changed completely.
 Many activists, including socialists, identified the current situation as a ‘period of revolution’, and what brought this change in perception was the global recession and the Gwangju Student Independence Movement that begun in October 1929.
 They deemed the global recession as the end of the capitalist society and the beginning of the fall of capitalism, and the Gwangju Student Independence Movement the greatest incident since the March 1 Movement, and saw it is a historical opportunity to begin revolution.

 Students who went on trial or were expelled reappears as key players in national movements during the 1930s